Gluten-Free Meatballs

 - Use a large greased cookie scoop to scoop out the meat and roll into 2" balls.
 Place on the lined baking sheet and repeat.
 Bake for 20-25 minutes, until golden brown and reach 165°F on an instant-read thermometer.
 Please watch your oven because all ovens are different.

 - Store leftovers in an air-tight container in the refrigerator.
-Meatballs can also be frozen and reheated and reheated in the oven, microwave or on the stove top.
+Meatballs can also be frozen and reheated in the oven, microwave, or on the stove top.

 Nutrition